 In this one-hour presentation, we first consider the design problems posed by the foundation area around homes and other buildings.
 Then we look at native plants that fit into that highly visible setting.
 The foundation garden need not be a bastion of imports such as pachysandra and boxwood!
 Among regional native plants, there are flowering perennials, shrubs, grasses, trees, and ferns that both provide habitat for birds and pollinators as well as a pleasing appearance.

-This talk is accompanied by an extensive handout and plant lists.
+This talk is accompanied by plant lists.

 Related article: See "Find the Ideal Size for Your Lawn."